 Transportation Improvement Program (TIP):

 The TIP is our region’s short-term spending program for implementing transportation-related projects.
 It identifies, prioritizes and allocates funding for transportation improvements to commence over a four-year period.
-The TIP is updated every two years.
+The TIP is updated every four years.

 Metropolitan Transportation Plan (MTP):